muditag007/muditag007/README.md

 - 👋 Hi, I’m Mudit Agrawal
 - 👀 I’m interested in Blockchain, AI and ML.
-Also interested in App and Web Development.
+Also interested in Web Development.
-- 🌱 I’m currently learning App Develpment
+- 🌱 I’m Full Stack App Developer.
-- 📫 Reach me at muditag007@gmail.com
+- 📫 Reach me at muditag007@gmail.com.

 <!---
 muditag007/muditag007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.